2022–23 Olympique Lyonnais season

-The 2022–23 season is the 73rd in the history of Olympique Lyonnais and their 34th consecutive season in the top flight.
-The club are participating in Ligue 1 and the Coupe de France.
+The 2022–23 season was the 73rd season in the history of Olympique Lyonnais and their 34th consecutive season in the top flight.
+The club participated in Ligue 1 and the Coupe de France.

+This season marked the end of Lyon's three decades under the ownership and presidency of French businessman Jean-Michel Aulas, replaced by American businessman John Textor.

 Players

 Squad information

-Players and squad numbers last updated on 17 Mars 2023.
+Players and squad numbers last updated on 3 June 2023.
 Appearances include Ligue 1, Coupe de France, Coupe de la Ligue, Trophée des Champions, UEFA Champions League and UEFA Europa League matches.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.